 Photo taken in:KaunasCountry name at time of photo:LithuaniaCountry name today:Lithuania

-This is my brother Efraim Gershenovichus.
-The picture was taken in Kaunas in the 1930s.
+This is a passport photograph of my father Chaim Gersh Gershenovich, taken in Kaunas in the 1930s.

 In 1910 Mother gave birth to my elder sister Hanna and in 1913 Rochl was born.
 On 14th December 1914 I came into the world.
 I was called Toybe-Rivke.
 My parents dreamt of a son and fate sent them two.
 In 1917 Efraim was born in and in 1920 the youngest son was born and named after Grandfather Berl Idl, who had just passed away.

 Apart from food, it was also necessary to save money to get fodder for the horse as it was our only source of income.
 Father, a very frugal man, made a small box, with the help of which he measured oats for the horse, so it wouldn’t eat more than needed.
 We loved our sweet horse and stealthily gave it handful of oats.
 The horse knew us and always stretched towards us, touching us with her mouth and wet warm muzzle.
 That horse was the only entertainment and a toy for me ever since my earliest childhood.